About the Plan

 Community Engagement Phase 1 - Spring 2024

-During this phase, we showed you what we learned from our curbside inventory and asked for your thoughts on how we can improve the curbside in Hoboken.
+During this phase, we showed stakeholders what we learned from our curbside inventory and asked for your thoughts on how we can improve the curbside in Hoboken.

 -